 In 2006, Tom Chasse joined the management team as President and CEO of Schweitzer Mountain Resort.
 Two new chairlifts, the Lakeview Triple and the Basin Express Quad were built during the summer of 2007; a cutting edge snowmaking system was installed during the summer of 2008 and completed in 2009; and Schweitzer renewed its dedication to excellent guest service.
 During the summer of 2012 Gourmandie was expanded, the Mill Building received an architectural update, the Ski and Ride Center was completely remodeled, and upgrades were made to the Great Escape Quad and Musical Chairs lifts.

 In the spring of 2015, construction began on the 9,000 sq ft lodge and Sky House was opened to the public in December of 2016.
-The building is home to The Nest restaurant and bar, The Red Hawk cafeteria, a new home for ski patrol dispatch, and provides on-mountain restrooms at the summit.
+The building is home to The Nest restaurant and bar, The Red Hawk cafeteria, ski patrol dispatch, and on-mountain restrooms at the summit.
 The building is open during normal operating hours in winter and summer.